vectordotdev/vector/website/content/en/docs/reference/vrl/errors.md

 weight: 3
 ---

-VRL is a [fail-safe](#fail-safety), which means that a VRL program doesn't compile unless every possible error is handled.
-This largely contributes to VRL's safety principle.
-Observability data is notoriously unpredictable and fail-safety ensures that your VRL programs elegantly handle malformed data, a problem that often plagues observability pipelines.
+VRL is a [fail-safe](#fail-safety) language, which means that a VRL program doesn't compile unless every potential error is handled.
+Observability data is notoriously unpredictable and fail safety ensures that your VRL programs elegantly handle malformed data.

 ## Compile-time errors